-Chris Mizrany is a full time missionary, photographer, and web designer with Helping Hand in Cape Town, South Africa.
+Chris Mizrany is a missionary, photographer, and web designer with Helping Hand in Cape Town, South Africa.

 My daughter Kristen is a celebrity.
 Has been since birth.
 My wife and I follow her every move and document her moods, faces, and actions.
 We talk about her a lot and share stories about her funny habits or latest tastes.
 We give her our support and care, and do our best to protect her from harm.
 She has all our attention, even in the middle of the night, and we get up eager to see what she’ll do in the new day.
 Her laugh always makes us smile, and her tears spur us to remedy situations.
 To us, she’s the best.